Veterinary Dentistry & Dental Surgery in Thomasville

 Your furry friend's behavior may be an indication of oral health problems.
 While dogs may drool excessively (drool may contain pus or blood), other animals may have bad breath.
 Cats tend to hide more when experience health problems, or may exhibit aggressive behavior.

-Gums can swell and you may notice discolouration on teeth due to plaque stains.
+Gums can swell and you may notice discoloration on teeth due to plaque stains.
 Some pets experience pain that can stop them from eating.

 You can find more symptoms listed to the left under Annual Pet Teeth Cleaning & Exams.